Baddum/SQL418/README.md

 Use cases
 --------------

-SQL418 allow to write DRYer SQL request.
+`SQL418` allows to write DRYer SQL requests.
-In the following example, the `fetchById` and `deleteById` requests can share a common pattern:
+In the following example, the `fetchById` and `deleteById` requests share a common pattern:

 ```php
 class UserModel {